-Arrangements for assessing and reviewing a pupil's progress towards outcomes.
+Arrangements for assessing and reviewing a pupil's progress towards outcomes

 The SENCo monitors the progress or difficulties of children on the SEN register.
 She provides staff and governors with regular summaries of the impact of our policy on the effectiveness of our SEN provision.
 The SENCo is involved in supporting teachers in drawing up targets for the children in their class.
 As a member of the Senior Management Team, the SENCo regularly meets with teachers, the SEN governor and the Headteacher to review the methods, interventions and procedures, to ensure that every SEN child has the best opportunities to succeed within school.

 Individual targets are drawn up every half term targeting group work, 1:1 sessions and other prescriptive interventions that the child might need.
 A baseline is always done to ensure that we have evidence of progress.
-Each half term these are reviewed and an outcome assessment is done to decide whether new targets need to be set or current ones need to be continued or adapted.
-All pupils on SEN support or an EHCP (Educational Health Care Plan) have a minimum of a termly review but pupils with the latter will also have an annual review of their plan in line with statutory guidance.
+Each term these are reviewed and an outcome assessment is done to decide whether new targets need to be set or current ones need to be continued or adapted.
+All pupils with an EHCP (Educational Health and Care plan) have a minimum of a termly review as well as having an annual review of their plan in line with statutory guidance.